Why did you want to do this?

 So did they pay for everything?

 I wish!
 No – I paid for all the travel myself out of my own pocket (plus 3 credit cards and a hefty overdraft!!)
-I also have to pay for all my own visas, insurance, medical bills etc. I basically gambled everything I own on successfully completing this adventure.
+I also had to pay for all my own visas, insurance, medical bills etc. I basically gambled everything I own on successfully completing this adventure.
 I only gamble when I know I’ll win.

 Blimey!
 This must have cost you a fortune!
 Are you rich?